Jump to content

 “So, you do want to farm?”

 “Course it is.
 I’m glad you came, and not just cause you drug me back from death’s door.
 It was a pretty lonely life I had afore I met you… you’re my best friend… hell… you’re family, Coy.
-You’re the only family I got in this whole world.”
+You’re the only family I got in this whole damn world.”

 “You’re the only one left for me too, and you’ve always had my back.
 I know Ma and Will said some harsh things, but those weren’t never my thoughts.
-That punch… it was a boy being afeared, and stupid.
+That punch… it was a boy being afeared and stupid.
 I’d like to think I’ve growed up some since then.”

 “I know what it was, and you don’t got to tell me that life is confusing sometimes.”